British Institute of Interior Design

 The British Institute of Interior Design (BIID) is a professional organisation for commercial and residential interior designers in Britain.
-The current president of the institute is Lester Bennett.
+The current president of the institute is Angela Bardino.

 Establishment

 Founded in 1965 as the Interior Decorators and Designers Association, it merged in 2002 with the UK chapter of the International Interior Design Association becoming the British Interior Design Association.
-In 2009, the Secretary of State awarded it Institute status, and became the British Institute of Interior Design.
+In 2009, the Secretary of State awarded it Institute status, and it became the British Institute of Interior Design.
+It remains the only professional membership organisation for the interior design industry in the UK to hold institute status.
 In 2013, it subsumed the Interior Design Association, a business association representing interior designers working in the commercial sector.

 Conduct

 The BIID aims to promote professionalism in interior design and to this end has published jointly with the Royal Institute of British Architects (RIBA) the standard form of designer's appointment, ID/05 (updated as ID/10).
 The Institute has also sponsored the publication of The BIID Interior Design Job Book (also with the RIBA), the first book to set out the procedures for managing an interior design project.